carpentries-incubator/workflows-nextflow/episodes/05-processes-part1.md

 We use the special Nextflow variable `${projectDir}` to specify the directory where the main script is located.
 This is important as Nextflow scripts are executed in a separate working directory.
  {: .callout }

-To add the process to a workflow add a `workflow` block below the process.
-We will learn more about the `workflow` block in the next episode.
+To add the process to a workflow add a `workflow` block, and call the process like a  function.
+We will learn more about the `workflow` block in the workflow episode.

 **Note:** As we are using DSL2 we need to include `nextflow.enable.dsl=2` in the script.